Lotanna45/My-Perfect-State/README.md

 ## Project Overview
 **My Perfect State** is an interactive C# application that connects to a MySQL database to analyze and query demographic, income, education, and marriage statistics for U.S. states.
 The program offers users a quiz-style interface to explore state statistics and execute predefined SQL queries.

+In the United States, many people find it ​difficult to decide the best place to live. ​Despite the abundance of data, people find it ​hard to filter this information to their ​personal preferences.
+This project examined data correlations between age ​groups, marriage/divorce rates, household ​income, poverty levels, and more, by ​cleaning data, transporting it to MySQL, and ​connecting it to C#.
+As a result, users can input their data and receive ​feedback on the best US state to live in based ​on their profile.

 ## Key Features
 - **Interactive Quiz:** Users can answer quiz questions about U.S. state statistics.
 - **SQL Query Execution:** Run detailed queries on population, income, education, and marriage data.